serenity-is/docs/tutorials/movies/09-filtering-with-multiple-genres.md

 }
 ```

-The `ApplyFilters` method is called to apply the filters specified in the list request's *Criteria* and *EqualityFilter* parameters.
+The `ApplyFiltersAsync` method is called to apply the filters specified in the list request's *Criteria* and *EqualityFilter* parameters.
 It's an excellent place for us to implement our custom filter.

 We start by checking whether *Request.Genres* is null or an empty list.
 If this is the case, there's no need for filtering.